getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 3. the newly constructed object is set as the `this` binding for that function call
 4. unless the function returns its own alternate **object**, the `new`-invoked function call will *automatically* return the newly constructed object.

 Steps 1, 3, and 4 apply to our current discussion.
-We'll skip over step 2 for now and come back to it shortly.
+We'll skip over step 2 for now and come back to in Chapter 5.

 Consider this code: